-CCEE 595A Summative Learning Project 1 1(1,0) First phase of a team-oriented, project-based experience that culminates in the c creation of an artifact; milestones include: project selection and proposal, creative s olution, report, preser tation, and demonstration of the created device.
-Prerequisites ENGL 217, Senior St tanding.
+CCEE 595A Summative Learning Project 1

+First phase of a team-oriented, project-based experience that culminates in the creation of an artifact; milestones include: project selection and proposal, creative solution, report, presentation, and demonstration of the created device.
+Prerequisites: ENGL 217, Senior Standing.
-CCEE 595B

-BE Summative Learning Project 2
+CCEE 595B BE Summative Learning Project 2

-3(3,0)

-Team-oriented, project-based experience that culminates in the creation of an artifact; milestones include: project selection and proposal, creative solution, report, presentation, and demonstration of the created device.
-Maybe be a continuation of
+Second phase of a team-oriented, project-based experience that culminates in the creation of an artifact; milestones include: project selection and proposal, creative solution, report, presentation, and demonstration of the created device.
+Prerequisite: CCEE 595A.